Skip to content

 Delete and restore knowledge

-Knowledge can be deleted from OpenCTI either in an overview of an object or using background tasks When an object is deleted, all its relationships and references to other objects are also deleted.
+Knowledge can be deleted from OpenCTI either in an overview of an object or using background tasks.
+When an object is deleted, all its relationships and references to other objects are also deleted.

 The deletion event is written to the stream, to trigger automated playbooks or synchronize another platform.